 There are several different bus lines that go to Alhaurin el Grande:

 You can check more information about buses to and from Alhaurin el Grande in the following website: https://siu.ctmam.ctan.es/es/index.php

 Due to the limited options available, a car rental in Malaga will be very useful to get to: In about 40 minutes (over 28 kilometres) you can get to Alhaurin el Grande from Malaga airport, following the detailed route on the map below:

 You can reach Alhaurin el Grande in 40 minutes by car (there is a 28 km journey).
-Find the cheapest car hire Malaga airport deals and see how to get from Malaga airport to Alhaurin el Grande.
+Find the cheapest car hire Malaga airport deals and see how to get to Alhaurin el Grande.